segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/supported-browsers.md

 Segment guarantees support for Internet Explorer 11 and later for Analytics.js.
 Remember that different bundled (device-mode) destinations might have different compatibility guarantees for their own products.
 Refer to the vendor's documentation to confirm browser compatibility.

 > info ""
-> **Note:** Classic destinations and Analytics.js support Internet Explorer 11, but some Actions destinations are not yet supported.
+> Classic destinations and Analytics.js support Internet Explorer 11, but some Actions destinations are not yet supported.

 ## Tracking Protection (ITP, ETP)